 Also known as a “second mortgage,” this option is a good way to get access to a lump sum of cash at a reasonable interest rate.
 The benefits of a traditional home equity loan include fixed rates with no up-front fees and fixed monthly installments for the life of the loan.
 In addition, the interest may be tax deductible if you plan to use the money for home renovations.

 Traditional home equity loans allow you to borrow a lump sum from your home equity and use that money however you want.
-Home equity loans are best for people who need a large amount of cash all at once.
-Many people use traditional home equity loans to pay off debt, cover home renovation project, or pay off student loans.
+Home equity loans can be best for people who need a large amount of cash all at once.
+Many people use traditional home equity loans to pay off debt, cover a home renovation project, or pay off student loans.
+It may be difficult to get a home equity loan with bad credit, but it’s not impossible.

 Like any other type of loan, borrowing from your home equity comes with a cost.
-Similar to your original mortgage, there are fees and closing costs associated with borrowing a home equity loan.
-The costs vary depending on the lender, but usually range from 2% to 5% of the total loan amount.
+Similar to your original mortgage, there are fees and closing costs associated with borrowing from your home equity.
+The costs vary depending on the lender, but usually range from 2 to 5 percent of the total loan amount.
 You may also have to pay fees for:

 - Home appraisal